Jax Taylor And Brittany Cartwright Visit Disneyland With ‘Vanderpump Rules’ Cast, Share Photos On Instagram

 Amid the seventh season of the show, the couple, who is set to wed in Kentucky this summer, shared tons of photos and videos on their Instagram pages and in their Instagram Stories for their fans and followers to see.

-In the photos, Taylor and Cartwright posed with fellow Vanderpump Rules couples Katie Maloney and Tom Schwartz, and Stassi Schroeder and Beau Clark, as the group was decked out in Disney themed hats and attire.
+In the photos, Taylor and Cartwright posed with fellow Vanderpump Rules couples Katie Maloney and Tom Schwartz, and Stassi Schroeder and Beau Clark, as the group was decked out in Disney-themed hats and attire.

-As fans may have noticed, Cartwright celebrated her 30th birthday in Puerto Vallarta, Mexico with Taylor earlier this month and during their trip, Taylor made a point to tell his online audience that the trip would be one of their final trips as fiancees.
+As fans may have noticed, Cartwright celebrated her 30th birthday in Puerto Vallarta, Mexico, with Taylor earlier this month and during their trip, Taylor made a point to tell his online audience that the trip would be one of their final trips as fiances.

 Taylor and Cartwright became engaged last June just one year after their relationship was rocked by a shocking cheating scandal surrounding Taylor’s relationship with another member of the SUR Restaurant staff.